StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/ui-configuration.md

 **Disallow "All" period option in dashboards**
   : *disabled* by default.
-When enabled, users from the current Organisation cannot use the *All* period in dashboards
+When enabled, users from the current Organisation cannot use the *All* period in dashboards.
+This could be useful if performance issues are encountered with the UI

 <figure markdown>
   ![Don't select period on dashboards](./images/organisation-ui-configuration-4.png){ width="450" }